adityagirisha/adityagirisha.github.io/_posts/2018-08-23-solving-the-byzantine-proble.markdown

 ![Picture]({{site.baseurl}}/images/heat_map.png)

-A blockchain was deployed on the private network, and performs the functions of storing memory maps across all nodes in the system without being tamperied.
+A blockchain was deployed on the private network, and performs the functions of storing memory maps across all nodes in the system without being tampered.
 It is important to note that it is just used for the functionality of distributed ledger to securely store the heat maps (no monetization mechanism is performed).

-A simple classification ML algorithm was deployed to find any anamolies in the calculation.
+A simple classification ML classifier was deployed to find any anamalies in the calculation using the heatmap data.
 If any discrepany is detected, the node is removed from the network and replaced by its backup, where the process continues again.

 > Outcome

-This project was a tru eye opener into OS memory behaviour and also let us play around with complex networks, distributed ledgers, Machine Learning.
-We concluded with a POC network on the cloud with the aforementioned scenario and successfully detect faulty systems.
+This project was a true eye opener into OS memory behaviour and also let us play around with complex networks, distributed ledgers, Machine Learning and many more technologies.
+We concluded with a POC network on the cloud with the aforementioned scenario and successfully detected the faulty systems.

 > Credits